laurenceIDK/mobile-dev/Campfire/FIREBASE_SETUP.md

 1. Download `google-services.json` from your Firebase project
 2. Place it in the `app/` directory of your Android project
-3. Ensure the package name matches exactly: `com.blinkchat`
+3. Ensure the package name matches exactly: `com.campfire`

 ## Testing Data